-The Scotch game received its name from a celebrated correspondence match between London and Edinburgh in 1824, though of course the three opening moves are older.
+The Scotch game received its name from a celebrated correspondence match between London and Edinburgh in 1824, though of course, the three opening moves are older.
 It is another opening that was mainstream in the 19th century.
-The Scotch is different though, because it has been resurrected to nearly its significance of a century earlier.
+The Scotch is different though because it has been resurrected to nearly its significance of a century earlier.

 How To Play The Scotch Opening

 To reach the Scotch game, White begins with the move 1.e4, immediately grabbing central space and preparing the advance of d2-d4.
-To quickly mobilize its pieces and slow down White’s ambitions, Black selects pawn to 1…e5 with the so called King’s Pawn game.
+To quickly mobilize its pieces and slow down White’s ambitions, Black selects pawn to 1…e5 with the so-called King’s Pawn Game.
 Now comes the standard move 2.Nf3 Nc6 and here, we’ve arrived at a standard position.

-Starting position of the Scotch Opening
+The starting position of the Scotch Opening

 However, in the Scotch, White chooses a different strategy altogether.
 He immediately lashes out with the move 3.d4! and this is the signature move of the Scotch opening.